wtajak/ecom-fullstack-test/README.md

 Your task is to create part of a listing page for the products that you receive from an API.
 The data for the listing page can be accessed via `/api/products` (see. /api folder).

-Please return at minimum a component, a test using `jest`.
+Please return at minimum a component and a test using `jest`.
 Feel free to import any modules that you feel you require or make any changes you deem necesary.

 This is what a single product card should look like: